 - This outstanding early pressing boasts Double Plus (A++) sound from first note to last, and plays about as quietly as these Columbia pressings from 1973 ever do

-- These sides are As Good As It Gets — clean, clear and full-bodied with lots of energy and lovely breathy vocals
+- These sides are energetic, clear and full-bodied, with present and breathy vocals

 It’s not easy to find good sound on this record — or any Springsteen album, for that matter — but the better copies prove that this is a perfectly fine recording for what it is.
 Full and solid, the best pressings have the kind of energy and power to really communicate the passion and excitement of the music.